banner

 Tetropters/Tetrapters

-The sketch on the right is one of the earliest ones to show a tetrapter.
-Well, they used to be called 'tetropters', but the 'Naming Authority' decides that that was a mistake, and now they should be called 'tetrapters'.
+The sketch on the right is one of the earliest ones to ever show a tetrapter.
+In fact, these animals used to be called 'tetropters', but the 'Naming Authority' decided that that was a mistake because the Greek for 'four'is 'tetra', meaning that the erstwhile 'o' was not just a vowel put there to string the various words together, but part of ann important word.
+Hence, the animals should now be called 'tetrapters'.
 But old habits do not die easily, so you may still encounter 'tetropter'...

-There is not much detail to be seen, but the impression is that of an animal moving a bit like a helicopter, and that is indeed what tetropters look like.
-They have four wings, just like the tetrapterate flyer coming up to the tetropter, but there the similarity ends.
-Tetrapterates are similar to birds, but with four wings of course, and their wings are built of bone, muscles and subcutaneous bubbles.
+There is not much detail to be seen, but the impression of this sketch is that of an animal moving a bit like a helicopter, and that is indeed what tetrapters look like.
+They have four wings, just like the tetrapterate animal in the background approaching the the tetrapter, but there the similarity ends.
+Tetrapterates are somwhat similar to birds, but with four wings of course, and their wings do not have feathers but are built of bone, muscles and subcutaneous bubbles.
 In contrast, tetropters are much smaller, insect-like, and their wings are membranes.
-The most important difference is in the mode of flight: tetrapters are radially built animals and have four wings that each beat clockwise as well as counterclockwise.
+The most important difference is however the mode of flight: tetrapters are radially built animals and have four wings that each beat clockwise as well as counterclockwise.

 Tetropters have been discussed various time in the blog: I would start here, then read this one, followed by this post, to end here.